Welcome-To-My-Repo/blancmange/README.md

 * `;`	end a line before 256 chatacters
 * `}`	end a plane before 256 lines
 * `~`	surrounds comments
+* `\\`	escapes byte values
+* Tab characters and other invisible or control characters are ignored.

+## Encoding Raw Bytes in Source Code

+Raw byte values can be enoded in a text file through use of the backslash, `\\`.
+Each byte is represented by a two-digit hexadecimal value prepended by a backslash.
+`\6F` or `\a0`

+Be aware that each three-character byte represents a single byte internally.
+Code appearing after encoded bytes may not be properly aligned.

 ---